Power Transistor- All You Need to Know

 • Lastly, they also find use in Switch-mode power supplies (SMPS)

-Difference Between a Transistor and a Power Transistor?
+What is the difference Between a Transistor and a Power Transistor?

 A transistor is an electronic device with three or four terminals in structure.
 Applying a supply voltage to one of its terminals causes a current change in another terminal.
 Thus, its operation is synonymous with the working of an amplifier or switch.